 We review the fees at council-funded children’s centres and community nurseries every year.
+We consulted on changes to income banding and fees in 2017, see: Consultation on childcare charges for children under five in Islington.

 Help paying for childcare